SudhirMahaaraja/DreamCanvas/README.md

 # DreamCanvas

-DreamCanvas is an AI-powered web application that transforms text and images into visual creations.
-This project showcases the integration of state-of-the-art AI models for text-to-image generation, image-to-image transformation, and image captioning.
+DreamCanvas is an AI-powered web application that transforms text and images into visual creations using state-of-the-art deep learning models for text-to-image generation, image-to-image transformation, and image captioning.

 ## Table of Contents
 1. [Features](#features)